 Spanish Tech Startups | A Look at Speedinvest's Portfolio in Spain

-Since 2011, we've invested in nearly 300 startups in more than 40 nations.
+Since 2011, we've invested in more than 300 startups in more than 40 nations.
 Germany, the United Kingdom, Austria, France, and Spain are currently the countries we've invested in most in Europe.
 Why and in what companies?
 Keep reading for a deep dive into our Spanish portfolio and exclusive market insights from our sector-focused investors.
 Click below for a breakdown of our other top European markets.

 Austria | France | Germany | United Kingdom